Model studies of fluctuations in the background for jets in heavy ion collisions: Simulations

 \subsection{Reconstruction efficiency}

-The measurements in~\cite{Abelev2012} did not include corrections for detector effects so we implement an approximate single track reconstruction efficiency, the dominant effect, to make these model calculations more realistic.
-We use a parameterized \pT-dependent efficiency roughly matching the efficiency of the ALICE detector in ~\cite{Abelev:2014ffa}.
+The measurements in~\cite{ALICE:2012nbx} did not include corrections for detector effects so we implement an approximate single track reconstruction efficiency, the dominant effect, to make these model calculations more realistic.
+We use a parametrized \pT-dependent efficiency roughly matching the efficiency of the ALICE detector in ~\cite{Abelev:2014ffa} when comparing to~\cite{ALICE:2012nbx}.